Gajche/vrteshka/README.md

 4. Javascript for parallax effect (section 3 - for whom), did not succeed to make it work for grabber swipe.
 5. Recreated Google form using html,css and bootstrap.
    Added HTML and Javascript validation to the form.html.
-   Linked it only to the first section , left the original Google Form to section 5 - what to expect.
+   Linked it only to the first section , original Google Form used at section 5 - "what to expect".

 - Page optimized for mobile and desktop resolutions: